 The Model S has won almost every award offered for a vehicle, including Motor Trend Car of the Year, Automobile Car of the Year and Consumer Reports™ best car in the world (two years running).

 Moreover, Consumer Reports gave Model S the highest rating of any car in its long history: 99/100.
 The reason CR is the most trusted source for buyers is that they don't take advertising, they buy a car secretly and at random (so they know it is a normal car) and they test it rigorously for months before reaching a rating.
 There is no more objective source.

 Building a Model S produces roughly the same CO2 as a gasoline car of similar weight, however it is far more CO2-efficient in driving, which is what really matters over the lifetime of the car.

 The EPA rates the efficiency of Model S and Model X as equivalent to 90 mpg, making it twice as energy-efficient as a compact hybrid even when factoring in power plant emissions.
 The current number will steadily improve over time as older power plants are phased out in favor of clean, renewable energy.

 However, if you install even a small solar panel on your house or garage, you will actually produce more electricity during the week than you consume with your car, making your automotive carbon footprint unequivocally zero or better.
 And, in the unlikely event of a zombie apocalypse, you will still be able to charge and drive your car!!

-Ordering a Model S, Model X or Performance Model 3 from a Tesla Showroom Store, tell your owner adviser code ken3896 for your free Supercharging.
-NOTE: Free Supercharging is available worldwide with the same referral code.
+Ordering a Model S, Model X or any Model 3 from a Tesla Showroom Store, tell your owner adviser code ken3896 for your Supercharging credit.
+NOTE: Free Supercharging credit is available worldwide with the same referral code.

 This site is not affiliated with Tesla Motors.
 We are trying to help people purchase a Tesla Model S or Model X, and get Free Supercharging.